Daimler Mercedes-Benz · Vehicle Subscription Concept

 Outcome

-What changed because of the concept
+What the concept clarified

 Validation evidence